 "In 15 years' time Houghton on the Hill will continue to be a neighbourly, rural community.
 It will value its community spirit and sense of belonging and provide people with a safe, sustainable environment.
 It will continue to be a friendly, stimulating and vibrant place."

-The first question of the NDP Community Questionnaire asked respondents to choose key words that best describe their feelings about Houghton.
-From the 431 responses from 630 households the top 6 words were "community, being rural, friendliness, neighbourliness, safety and belonging" each having over 200 responses (Q1).
+The first question of the NP Community Questionnaire asked respondents to choose key words that best describe their feelings about Houghton.
+From the 431 responses from 630

 3.2 Houghton Community Key Issues